article-detail-page

 knowledge

-The American Heart Association released an updated hypertension guideline in 2017 that discussed new blood pressure targets and treatment recommendations for patients with high blood pressure.
+The American Heart Association released an updated hypertension guideline in both 2017 and 2019 that discussed updated blood pressure targets and treatment recommendations for patients with high blood pressure.

-In the new hypertension guideline, the definition of hypertension was altered to reflect new targets for systolic and diastolic blood pressure measurements.
+In the hypertension guidelines, the definition of hypertension was altered to reflect new targets for systolic and diastolic blood pressure measurements.
 These blood pressure targets help guide clinical decision making by categorizing hypertension: normal BP, elevated BP, stage 1, and stage 2.1

 Normal Blood Pressure